Multidisciplinary Design Optimization Approach to Integrated Space Mission Planning and Spacecraft Design

-The subsystem-level spacecraft model used as the spacecraft design constraint in Eq. \eqref{SL_vehicle_sizing} in this study is developed by the least square curve fitting to the data from the lunar lander design database in Ref.~\cite{isaji2018landerdata, isaji2020lander}.
+The subsystem-level spacecraft model used as the spacecraft design constraint in Eq. \eqref{SL_vehicle_sizing} is developed by the least square curve fitting to the data from the lunar lander design database in Ref.~\cite{isaji2018landerdata, isaji2020lander}.
 The following set of equations shows the spacecraft model used in the case study.

-Note that, beyond the payload capacity and propellant capacity, there are some additional parameters in these equations: $n_{stg}$ is the number of stages (either 1 or 2), $\rho_f$ is the propellant density in kg/m\textsuperscript{3}, $t_{mis}$ is the surface time of the lunar mission in days, $n_{crew}$ is the number of crew, $c_{misc}$ is the miscellaneous mass fraction.
+Beyond the payload capacity and propellant capacity, there are some additional parameters in these equations: $n_{stg}$ is the number of stages (either 1 or 2), $\rho_f$ is the propellant density in kg/m\textsuperscript{3}, $t_{mis}$ is the surface time of the lunar mission in days, $n_{crew}$ is the number of crew, $c_{misc}$ is the miscellaneous mass fraction.
 The miscellaneous mass fraction $c_{misc}$ represents how much of the dry mass is categorized as the miscellaneous mass.
 It can range from 0 to 0.15, meaning 0\% to 15\% of the dry mass is the miscellaneous mass.
 The higher $c_{misc}$, the heavier and more conservative the vehicle design becomes.
 All mass properties are defined in kg.

 As shown in Eq.~\eqref{sizing}, the model captures the subsystem-level interactions to return the relationship between the payload capacity, propellant capacity, and dry mass of the spacecraft.
 Particularly, the subsystem interactions are captured \emph{through} the dry mass.
 For instance, an increase in any subsystem mass will raise the dry mass.
 Since each subsystem mass is dependent on the dry mass, their mass should increase as well, which will further raise the dry mass.
 The 'balanced' dry mass with such subsystem circular references can be found by solving Eq. \eqref{sizing} for the dry mass, $m_d$.
 More details on this model can be found in Appendix A.